ALANVF/Objective-N/docs/features.md

 - `this` is used rather than `self` (might change eventually).
 - Class members inside the class may only be accessed through `this->member` (for now).
 - Class members outside the class may only be accessed through messages (for now).
-- Protocols are not yet supported.
+- Protocols are not supported yet.
-- Categories are not yet supported.
+- Categories are not supported yet.
-- Extensions are not yet supported.
+- Extensions are not supported yet.
 - `make` is used rather than `alloc`.
 - Messages sent to `nil` will fail.
+- `instancetype` is not supported yet.

 Here's a basic example of a class:
 ```objective-c